ekpangmichael/automate-deployment/README.md

 >- To setup your environment variables used the .env.sample as a guide
 >- export domainName='your domain name'
->- export domainName2='www.your domain name'
+>- export domainName2='www. your domain name'
 >- export email='your email'
 >- export repo='your project github repo'

 ### Setup Route 53 on AWS

-For your ip address to map to your domain, you need to configure your Route 53 with the ip address of your instance use the dns provided by Rout 53 on your domain name dns settings.
+For your ip address to map to your domain, you need to configure your Route 53 with the ip address of your instance.
+Use the dns provided by Route 53 on your domain name dns settings.

 #### Instructions